 To estimate how fertility affects women's labor supply we start by implementing the event-study specification that is standard in the literature and which centers time on birth, the event of interest.
-We can depart from the following general potential outcomes where superscript ∞ indicates the counterfactual of not (never) having a child, and a the counterfactual of having a child of age a.
-The controls x{it} specify the counterfactual wage profile, where we control flexibly for mother's age using dummy variables, and calendar year dummies τ_t .
-The coefficients δ_a allow for age-of-child specific shifts in the outcome.
+We depart from the following potential outcomes for woman i in period t where superscript $\infty$ indicates the counterfactual of not (never) having a child, and a the counterfactual of having a child of age a.
+The controls $x{it}$ specify the counterfactual wage profile, where the baseline specification adjusts flexibly for women's age using dummy variables, and calendar year dummies $\tau_t$ .
+The heterogeneous effects $\delta{ai}$ allow for age-of-child specific shifts in the outcome.